hashicorp/terraform-website/content/source/docs/cloud/api/agents.md

 # Agent Pools and Agents API

-An Agent Pool represents a group of Agents.
+An Agent Pool represents a group of Agents, often related to one another by sharing a common network segment or purpose.
+A workspace may be configured to use one of the organization's agent pools to run remote operations with isolated, private, or on-premises infrastructure.

 -> **Note:** Terraform Cloud Agents are a paid feature, available as part of the **Terraform Cloud for Business** upgrade package.
 [Learn more about Terraform Cloud pricing here](https://www.hashicorp.com/products/terraform/pricing/).